 The Central Connecticut Solid Waste Authority (CCSWA) is soliciting proposals from qualified and experienced for-profit and not-for-profit firms who are interested in working with a consortium of municipalities to create a regional post-consumer textile waste collection and recycling program.

 The intent of this RFP is to solicit proposals on behalf of the sixteen CCSWA communities from firms that specialize in the recycling of textile waste and are capable of serving the diverse needs of a consortium-based program.
-In general terms, the CCSWA communities, which are currently under contract to the Connecticut Resources and Recovery Authority (CRRA) and Murphy Road Recycling for short term (3-5 year) and long term (15 year) contracts, have collectively expressed an interest in establishing a textile diversion program to complement their existing recycling initiatives.
-While the primary focus of the group is to institute a container-based collection program, the membership is also interested in learning more about related services that could also be offered to interested communities based on individual program goals.
-Such services might include, but are not limited to: dropped trailer collections, curbside pick-up options, etc.
+The CCSWA communities have collectively expressed an interest in establishing a textile diversion program to complement their existing recycling initiatives.
+While the primary focus of the group is to institute a container-based collection program, including bins and trailers, the membership is also interested in learning more about related services that could also be offered to interested communities based on individual program goals.
+Such services might include, but are not limited to: curbside pick-up options, comprehensive marketing management services, etc.

 To facilitate the efficient administration of this new program, CCSWA intends to serve as an umbrella contracting authority on behalf of its members.
 Accordingly, CCSWA will enter into a master agreement with the selected firm.
 It should be noted, however, that individual CCSWA municipalities will be responsible for separately working with the awarded firm to customize service requirements under the program (e.g. bin locations, collection schedules, marketing and co-branding arrangements if available, special event coordination, etc.).
 While participation in this regional textile recycling program will be open to all CCSWA towns, it is unknown at this time how many communities will ultimately make use of the program.
 Non-CCSWA communities may piggyback off of resulting contracts, although different terms and conditions may apply.

-Finally, while CCSWA understands that monetary savings from a textile diversion program will be derived from reduced tipping fees, the communities are also interested in learning more about rebate opportunities.
+Finally CCSWA understands that monetary savings from a textile diversion program will be derived from avoided disposal costs and available rebates.

 II.
 Authority Background

 The Central Connecticut Solid Waste Authority was formed in 2010 under Chapter 103b (Sections 7-273aa to 7-273pp) as a Regional Resource Recovery Authority.
 CCSWA is a voluntary group of 16 cities and towns in the Connecticut Capitol Region urbanized area.
-(See Attachment A for a listing of current CCSWA members.)
+(See Attachment A for a listing of current CCSWA members and related population figures.)
 CCSWA seeks to investigate solid waste management options for short term and long term solutions that would benefit participating communities.
 Such options include alternatives for disposal of municipal solid waste, bulky waste, and recyclables.
 The Authority contracts with the Capitol Region Council of Governments for administrative support.
 III.
 Scope of Services

-As stated above, the CCSWA communities are interested in launching a textile waste collection and recycling program that at a minimum, will feature container (bin) siting and transportation (collection) components.
+As stated above, the CCSWA communities are interested in launching a textile waste collection and recycling program that at a minimum, will feature stationary container (bin and trailer) siting and transportation (collection) components.
 Accordingly, it is anticipated that the successful firm will be expected to:

 Provide a turnkey program at no-cost to the participating municipalities.

-Furnish collection bins at specified locations within each community and provide additional bins if requested as the program expands.
-All bins shall be approved by the hosting municipality.
+Furnish tamper-proof collection bins and/or trailers at specified municipally-owned locations within each community (e.g. transfer stations, schools, town halls, etc.) and provide additional containers if requested as the program expands.
+All bins/trailers and locations shall be pre-approved by the hosting municipality.

-Empty bins on a scheduled and/or on-call basis, provide transportation for the collected materials and document any and all collections on a per town basis.
+Empty containers on a scheduled and/or on-call basis, provide transportation for the collected materials and document any and all collections on a per town basis.